Jane Swift: Post-political life and work

 Swift completed the Boston Marathon in 2008, running as part of the fundraising team for Boston Children's Hospital.

 In 2015, Swift signed an amicus brief to the United States Supreme Court in favor of legalizing same-sex marriage.

 Personal life

 In 1994, Swift, aged 29, married Charles T. Hunt III, a dairy farmer and physical education teacher.
 Swift and Hunt have three daughters, two of whom were born during her tenure as acting governor, thus making her the first sitting governor to give birth while in office.
 Her eldest daughter, Elizabeth Hunt, is a 2017 graduate of Vermont's Rice Memorial High School in Burlington and a December 2021 graduate with a B.S. in Math from the University of Massachusetts, Amherst, while her other two daughters, Lauren and Sarah, graduated from Burr & Burton Academy in Manchester, Vermont, in 2019.
-Swift's husband, Chuck Hunt, who became the first First Gentleman in Massachusetts history, died on December 21, 2021, from kidney disease.
+Swift's husband, who became the first First Gentleman in Massachusetts history, died on December 21, 2021, from kidney disease.